thiagohrcosta/soccer-api/README.md

 **May 18**

    - Create route added;
-   - Changes policy to allow user to POST
+   - Changes policy to allow user to POST;
+   - Fix typo on seed "Borussia Dortmund";